In this tutorial, we show you how to use the magnetic flux formula to find flux through loops, solenoids, coils, and other geometries.

 Substituting these values into the magnetic flux equation above, we get the flux through one loop as \begin{align*} \Phi_1&=BA\cos \theta \\ \\&=\frac{\mu_0 i}{2 R}\left(\pi R^2\right)\cos 0^\circ\\ \\&=\frac{4\pi\times 10^{-7}\times 3}{(2)(0.10)}\left(\pi\times(0.1)^2\right)\\ \\&=6\pi^2 \times 10^{-8}\quad {\rm Wb}\end{align*} This is the flux passes through one loop of a coil with $N$ such loops, so the total flux through the coil is \begin{align*}\Phi_m&=N\Phi_1\\&=100\times \left(6\pi^2\times 10^{-8}\right)\\&=0.6 \quad {\rm \mu Wb}\end{align*}

-Problem (5): Find the magnetic flux through a 1000-turn solenoid of radius 10 cm and a length equal to 30 cm that a current of 3 A passes through it.
+Problem (5): Find the magnetic flux through a 1000-turn solenoid of radius 10 cm and a length equal to 30 cm so that a current of 3 A passes through it.

-Solution: Recall that the magnetic field inside a long solenoid (neglecting the end effects) is uniform with magnitude $B=\mu_0 \frac{N}{L}i$ where N and L are the number of turns and the length of the solenoid, respectively. \begin{align*}B&=\mu_0 \frac NL i\\&=(4\pi\times 10^{-7})\left(\frac{1000}{0.3}\right)(3)\\&=12.56\quad{\rm mT}\end{align*}
+Solution: Recall that the magnetic field inside a tightly wrapped long solenoid (neglecting the end effects) is uniform with magnitude $B=\mu_0 \frac{N}{L}i$ where $N$ and $L$ are the number of turns and the length of the solenoid, respectively. \begin{align*}B&=\mu_0 \frac NL i\\&=(4\pi\times 10^{-7})\left(\frac{1000}{0.3}\right)(3)\\&=12.56\quad{\rm mT}\end{align*}

-In the other hand, each loop of the long solenoid is perpendicular to its uniform magnetic field so $\theta =0^\circ$.
-The area of one loop is also \[A=\pi r^2=\pi(0.1)^2=0.0314\quad {\rm m^2}\] Substituting the above given values into the equation for magnetic flux, we have \begin{align*} \Phi_1&=BA\cos \theta\\&=(12.56\times 10^{-3})(0.0314)\cos 0^\circ\\&=0.4\times 10^{-3}\quad {\rm Wb}\end{align*}This is the flux through each loop of the solenoid, the total flux is found by multiplying it by $N$ turns of the solenoid as below \begin{align*}\Phi_m&=N\Phi_1\\&=(1000)(0.4\times 10^{-3})\\&=0.4\quad {\rm Wb}\end{align*}
+On the other hand, each loop of the long solenoid is perpendicular to its uniform magnetic field so $\theta =0^\circ$.
+The area of one loop is also \[A=\pi r^2=\pi(0.1)^2=0.0314\quad {\rm m^2}\] Substituting the given values above into the equation for magnetic flux, we have \begin{align*} \Phi_1&=BA\cos \theta\\&=(12.56\times 10^{-3})(0.0314)\cos 0^\circ\\&=0.4\times 10^{-3}\quad {\rm Wb}\end{align*}This is the total magnetic flux through $N$ turns of a long solenoid.

-Problem (6): A circular loop of radius 10 cm is placed perpendicular to a uniform magnetic field with an unknown strength.
+Problem (6): A circular loop of a radius of 10 cm is placed perpendicular to a uniform magnetic field with an unknown strength.
 The magnitude of the flux through the loop is $5\times 10^{-3}\,{\rm T.m^2}$.

 (a) What is the magnitude of the magnetic field?